-At King Alfred, we make sure that every child is engaged and challenged in their learning.
-We are committed to nurturing a love of learning and a passion to continue education throughout their lives.
-For this to happen, we believe that learning needs to be active, creative and enjoyable.
-Passing examinations is important.
-However, we want our students to take them in their stride, and value their learning beyond the exam grade.
+At the heart of our education is a child-centred approach.
+We appreciate that every child is unique, and we get to know them as individuals.
+By making the curriculum and learning experiences active, creative and challenging, we nurture a love of learning and a passion to continue education throughout their lives.
+Examination success is important, we support our students to take them in their stride, and value their learning beyond the exam grade.

-We have many generations of success behind us and a passionate commitment to what we do.
+With many generations of success behind us, we are passionately committed to what we do.
 We look forward to welcoming you to the King Alfred community.